rdsea/sys4bigml/README.md

 *If you need the sources of slides for your teaching, pls. contact [Linh Truong](https://users.aalto.fi/~truongh4/)*

 ### Hands-on tutorials
+We have a few hands-on tutorials for the course that you can carry out for your study.
+Note that only 1-2 hands-on tutorials will be arranged by the teacher and teaching assistants.

   - [End-to-end ML systems development](./tutorials/MLProjectManagement/)
   - [Observability and Monitoring](./tutorials/PerformanceMonitoring)
   - [Machine Learning Serving](./tutorials/MLServing)